a-type/intereactive/guides/toggle-buttons.md

-# Roving Tab Index
+# Toggle Buttons

-You want to create a grouped set of interactive elements (like `<button>`s) which behave as a single control, allowing the user to move their selection between the options before tabbing on to the next interactive block.
+You want to create a 1-dimensional, grouped set of interactive elements (like `<button>`s) which behave as a single control, allowing the user to move their selection between the options before tabbing on to the next interactive block.

 First, pull in `<RovingTabContainer>`: